customerio/customerio-reactnative/README.md

 After `CustomerIO.initialize`, iOS `UIScene` hosts receive Customer.io push, in-app, and inbox destinations through React Native's standard `Linking` API.
 Register the app's `Linking` URL listener before initializing Customer.io.
 That listener owns the routing decision: navigate destinations your app handles, and use the app's normal external-browser path for other HTTP(S) destinations.
 React Native's native URL event has no handled result that the SDK can use for this decision, so a destination published without a listener is dropped rather than opened externally, which would risk duplicate navigation.
 AppDelegate-only hosts keep their existing deep-link integration.

+This integration applies after the host has adopted React Native's UIScene lifecycle; the plugin does not replace React Native's root application lifecycle.

 This release's compatibility scope is one simultaneous window scene.
 Multiple simultaneous React Native window scenes are not supported; hosts enabling them retain responsibility for scene-to-bridge mapping and window-specific routing.

 ---